 - Recipient’s email server has blocked delivery

-Internet service providers (ISPs) require email service providers (ESPs) like MailChimp and Constant Contact to enforce email bounce rates that remain below industry standards.
-The lower the bounce rate an ESP is able to maintain, the better the reputation it has with ISPs.
-This translates to high email delivery rates for the ESP’s users.
+Internet service providers (ISPs) require MailChimp and Constant Contact to enforce email bounce rates that remain below industry standards.
+The lower the bounce rate, the better the reputation it has with ISPs.
+This translates to high email delivery rates for users.

 How do Constant Contact and MailChimp manage bounces?

-Before you export your active list as a CSV file from Constant Contact, clean your list of any addresses that are in the Recommended for Removal category in your Constant Contact account.
+Before you export your active list as a CSV file from Constant Contact, check the Recommended for Removal category in your Constant Contact account and delete those addresses.